johschmitz/gr-zmqblocks/README.md

 Build requirements
 ------------------
-In order to build the gr-zmqblocks module you will need to install ZeroMQ (http://zeromq.org/) including the C++ and Python bindings.
+In order to build the gr-zmqblocks module you will need to install GNU Radio (http://gnuradio.org/) and ZeroMQ (http://zeromq.org/) including the C++ and Python bindings.

 How to build
 ------------
-In the gr-zmqblocks folder do:
+In the gr-zmqblocks folder do

     mkdir build
     cd build
     cmake ../
     make

-optional:
+optional

     make install

 How to run example
 ------------------
-In the gr-zmqblocks folder do:
+In the gr-zmqblocks folder do

 If not installed